 Apple released its Watch Series 4 on October 12th, 2018.
 When Apple releases a device, they also release the platforms and ecosystems that support the device.
-In the past few years, Apple has doubled-down on its smartwatch development more than the iPhones, which is its strongest foothold.
+In the past few years, Apple has doubled down on its smartwatch development more than the iPhones, its strongest foothold.
 Some even say that iPhones have become boring, and the real deal is the Apple Watch.
 How important is the relationship between healthcare and wearable technology?
 There is some substance to the argument as Apple has been investing considerably in the research and development of Watch because it takes forward Apple’s vision of “tech changing people’s lives.”

 Apple Watch is more than a cool gadget that tells time.
 It has many health-oriented capabilities as well.
 At the recent event, Apple COO Jeff Williams said, “Fitness is at the core of Apple Watch.”
 Therefore, it does not take a rocket scientist to figure out that the Apple Watch is very much a health product.

 Apple Inc. is an ingenious company that stays significantly ahead of its competitors.
 While every electronic company is still innovating in the mobile space, Apple has taken a different direction.
 They have started focusing on wearables as they believe the easy accessibility of technology is the future.
 Apple Watch Series 4 is an incredible piece of hardware with many sensors embedded into a tiny little structure.
 The Series 4 has advanced sensors which constantly monitor bodily activities and provide necessary insights to the user in real-time.

 While there are many experimental projects Apple runs behind closed doors, some of these are laid off in development.
 However, Apple Watch did see the light of the day finally, and it has come into existence.
 Let’s find out how all of that happened over the years.